July 28th, 2010 by Ethan

 June was a great month.
 Three of the photos I entered in the Glenwood Chamber of Commerce photo contest were chosen for the stone coaster set.
 The winners were the public library, post office, & Davies Amphitheater photos.

-Posted in birds, weather, southwest Iowa, wildlife | No Comments
+Posted in birds, southwest Iowa, weather, wildlife | No Comments

 The Avery Pyramids were constructed in 1939 by Axel Peterson, editor of the Avery Boomer newspaper.
 They are located in Hickory Grove cemetery in Monroe county, Iowa.